keeneyetact/retroBoard/README.md

 Another special thanks to Browserstack, as they allow me to test this project in other browsers.

+Thanks to [UnDraw](https://undraw.co/) for some of the illustrations.

 <a href="https://www.browserstack.com/"><img src="./content/browserstack.png" width="300" height="65"></a>

 Please make your PRs from the **develop** branch, not **master**.